andyrbarrow/RSVP/README.md

 **Permalinks**
 If you wish to keep a particular download query (a particular event and/or particular class) you can make those selections from the dropdown menus and click the "Permalink" link.
 Your browser will be taken to a specific query, which can be copied and used again to choose those specific selections.

-Probems or issues
+**Probems or issues**
-Should you have any problems, issues, or suggestions for RSVP, you may contact me at andy@sailor.nu
+Should you have any problems, issues, or suggestions for RSVP, you may contact me at andy@sailor.nu.
+An example of RSVP can be seen at http://www.sailor.nu/scorefiles/